-The Clean Vehicle Assistance Program provides grants and affordable financing to help income-qualified Californians purchase or lease a new or used plug-in hybrid, fuel cell, or electric vehicle.
-The Beneficial State

-Foundation administers the Clean Vehicle Assistance Program on the behalf of the California Air Resources Board.
+The Clean Vehicle Assistance Program (CVA) provides grants and affordable financing to help incomequalified Californians purchase or lease a new or used plug-in hybrid, fuel cell, or electric vehicle.
+The Beneficial State Foundation administers the Clean Vehicle Assistance Program on behalf of CARB.

 Program offerings include low-interest loans and vehicle price buy-downs for lower-income consumers to purchase new or used battery electric, plug-in hybrid electric, or fuel cell electric vehicles and grants for charging installation or charge cards plus a portable charger.
-Eligibility is limited to lower-income individuals residing within a disadvantaged community (DAC) and with incomes at or below 300 percent of the Federal Poverty Level.
+Eligibility is limited to lower-income individuals residing within a disadvantaged community (DAC) and with incomes at or below 300% of FPG.